Types of Ticks

 Ornithodoros turicata

 This tick is a member of soft tick genus.
 These are often called relapsing fever tick because of their tendency to spread relapsing fever in humans.
-They reside in the dwelling-place of mouse and rat and usually infest rodents.
+They reside in the dwelling-place of mouse and rat and usually infest rodents. making them a concern in rodent infestation.
 You cannot see the mouth of these ticks from above.

 Dermacentor albipictus